gkaramanis1/readme-generator/README.md

   - [Questions](#questions)

   # Description
-  create your own professional README file!
+  Use this application to create your own professional README file!
+A demonstration on how to use this application is provided here: [Demonstration](https://app.castify.com/view/a9cb569f-66f5-41f6-a3bf-526a8a5c545b)

   # Installation
   Node.js

   # Usage
   To begin, open integrated terminal and input node index.js and follow the prompted questions.
-Then your readme file will be generated
+Then your README file will be generated.

   # How to Contribute
   George Karamanis